psyanite/crust/README.md

 ## In Progress
-* Enable firebase dynamic urls in iOS
+* modify messenger.dart to always use flushbar
+* test sending notification to my app and trying to open with flushbar
+* test if redirect works

 ## To Do
-* Test sending notifications on Android

-* Enable login via iOS
 * Enable flutter_local_notifications on iOS
 * Enable push notifications in iOS
 * Test on iOS

 * Enable firebase dynamic urls in iOS

+* Enable login via iOS

 * Backup FirebaseStorage using Google Cloud Archive
 * Export database every night